Rock music

 Rock musicians in the mid-1960s began to advance the album ahead of the single as the dominant form of recorded music expression and consumption, with the Beatles at the forefront of this development.
 Their contributions lent the genre a cultural legitimacy in the mainstream and initiated a rock-informed album era in the music industry for the next several decades.
-By the late 1960s "classic rock" period, a number of distinct rock music subgenres had emerged, including hybrids like blues rock, folk rock, country rock, southern rock, raga rock, and jazz rock, many of which contributed to the development of psychedelic rock, which was influenced by the countercultural psychedelic and hippie scene.
-New genres that emerged included progressive rock, which extended the artistic elements, glam rock, which highlighted showmanship and visual style, and the diverse and enduring subgenre of heavy metal, which emphasized volume, power, and speed.
+By the late 1960s "classic rock" period, a few distinct rock music subgenres had emerged, including hybrids like blues rock, folk rock, country rock, southern rock, raga rock, and jazz rock, which contributed to the development of psychedelic rock, influenced by the countercultural psychedelic and hippie scene.
+New genres that emerged included progressive rock, which extended artistic elements, heavy metal, which emphasized an aggressive thick sound, and glam rock, which highlighted showmanship and visual style.
 In the second half of the 1970s, punk rock reacted by producing stripped-down, energetic social and political critiques.
 Punk was an influence in the 1980s on new wave, post-punk and eventually alternative rock.

 From the 1990s, alternative rock began to dominate rock music and break into the mainstream in the form of grunge, Britpop, and indie rock.
-Further fusion subgenres have since emerged, including pop-punk, electronic rock, rap rock, and rap metal.

-In the twenty-first century, rock has lost its position as the pre-eminent popular music genre in world culture, but remains commercially successful.
-Many recent movements have been conscious attempts to revisit rock's history, including the garage rock/post-punk revival in the 2000s.
+Further subgenres have since emerged, including pop-punk, electronic rock, rap rock, and rap metal.
+Some movements were conscious attempts to revisit rock's history, including the garage rock and post-punk revival in the 2000s.
+Since the 2010s, rock has lost its position as the pre-eminent popular music genre in world culture, but remains commercially successful.
 The increased influence of hip-hop and electronic dance music can be seen in rock music, notably in the techno-pop scene of the early 2010s and the pop-punk-hip-hop revival of the 2020s.

-Rock has also embodied and served as the vehicle for cultural and social movements, leading to major subcultures including mods and rockers in the United Kingdom, the hippie movement and the wider Western counterculture movement that spread out from San Francisco in the US in the 1960s, the latter of which continues to this day.
+Rock has also embodied and served as the vehicle for cultural and social movements, leading to major subcultures including mods and rockers in the U.K., the hippie movement and the wider western counterculture movement that spread out from San Francisco in the U.S. in the 1960s, the latter of which continues to this day.
 Similarly, 1970s punk culture spawned the goth, punk, and emo subcultures.
-Inheriting the folk tradition of the protest song, rock music has been associated with political activism as well as changes in social attitudes to race, sex, and drug use, and is often seen as an expression of youth revolt against adult consumerism and conformity.
-At the same time, it has been commercially highly successful, leading to charges of selling out.
+Inheriting the folk tradition of the protest song, rock music has been associated with political activism, as well as changes in social attitudes to race, sex, and drug use, and is often seen as an expression of youth revolt against adult conformity.
+At the same time, it has been commercially highly successful, leading to accusations of selling out.